PrathamGR/SkillTrack-AI_Resume_Screening/README.md

 ```
 💼 How to Use
 🧍 Individual Analysis
-    -Select Individual Analysis mode from the sidebar.
+    - Select Individual Analysis mode from the sidebar.
-    -Upload a resume (.pdf or .txt).
+    - Upload a resume (.pdf or .txt).
-    -Use tabs to:
+    - Use tabs to:
-      -View extracted sections like Basic Info, Experience, Skills, etc.
+      - View extracted sections like Basic Info, Experience, Skills, etc.
-      -Ask questions using the AI-powered Q&A system.
+      - Ask questions using the AI-powered Q&A system.

 📁 Bulk Resume Screening
 Select Resume Screening mode from the sidebar.